davidbalbert/jisoncalc/README.md

 => 23
 ```

-For more on what it can do, see test.js
+For more on what it can do, see test.js.
+For now, all variables default to 0.